 #OTD On this day in 1938, Canadian Naturalist Charles Joseph Sauriol (“Sar-ee-all”) wrote about sharing his garden with a toad.

-This is a wonderful guide to the cultivation of scented flowers.
+This is a beautiful guide to the cultivation of scented flowers.
 The newly revised edition includes modern varieties as well.

 The late Louise Beebe Wilder is that rare figure, a garden writer from another era (she was born in 1878).
 Her books continue to be published because they are so charming and contain a wealth of horticultural knowledge.